whatwg/cookiestore/explainer.md

   reason => console.error('getOneSimpleOriginCookieAsync did not succeed: ', reason));
 ```

-Remaining examples use this syntax and omit the calling code.
+Remaining examples use this syntax along with destructuring for clarity, and omit the calling code.

-In a service worker context you can read a cookie from the point of view of a particular in-scope URL, which may be useful when
-handling regular (same-origin, in-scope) fetch events or foreign fetch events.
+In a service worker context you can read a cookie from the point of view of a particular in-scope URL, which may be useful when handling regular (same-origin, in-scope) fetch events or foreign fetch events.

 ```js
 let getOneCookieForRequestUrl = async () => {